What Makes a Sales Training Course the Best?

 2. Choose the Right Format for Your Training

-The best decision would be to deploy an online training system that supports different file types or multimedia.
+The best decision would be to deploy an online training software that supports different file types or multimedia.
 This will ensure that your program caters to different learners with different learning styles and preferences.

 3. Keep It Short and Engaging